 In order to take on the formal responsibilities of a primary PhD-supervisor and to be able to live up to the broad set of expectations that are associated with the role of supervisor in postgraduate programmes, you need a broad set of experiences, competences and skills.

 The course Supervision in postgraduate programmes (SPGP) aims to prepare doctoral supervisors for their complex mission.
 This includes creating suitable pedagogical practices by providing materials and activities that will enhance your abilities and skills as a supervisor to take appropriate actions in different supervision situations.

-The course is designed to encourage exchanges of experiences between doctoral supervisors from different disciplines and to promote collaborative learning where doctoral supervisors create a reflective community of practice.
+The course is designed to encourage exchanges of experiences between the participants from different disciplines and to promote collaborative learning where PhD-supervisors create a reflective community of practice.

 The focus of SPGP, the course contents and the assignments to be completed, are purposely designed to meet the standards required by the regulations regarding postgraduate programmes and to ultimately enhance the quality of doctoral studies at Linnaeus University.

 To be able to fully benefit and contribute to the course, applicants are expected to:

 - Be an employee at Linnaeus University.

 - Have documented experience of supervision, at least at undergraduate level.

 - Having conducted and published research after PhD-dissertation.